 Why might you want to “re-engineer” your writing process?
 In my experience, authors have three different concerns that my approach can be used to address.

 - You are not writing enough.
 This is perhaps the most obvious problem that writers face.
 They are worried about their “productivity”.
 They know they have to write a certain amount of papers before a certain date, or they have a deadline for the completion of their dissertation.
 Their concern is that they won’t finish.
-They worry that they won’t publish enough papers to make a career.
+They worry that they won’t write enough pages to make a career.

 You may have some or all of these reasons to improve your writing process.
 You may prioritize them however you like.
 If you write enough prose, well enough, and in a way that makes you happy, I’m not sure I have anything to offer.
 But if you want an effective way to address any of these issues, one day at a time, one paragraph at a time, then my approach may be worth trying.